 Dale Earnhardt was the definition of NASCAR, winning seven Cup Series championships in his legendary career.
 For Earnhardt, being the face of the sport included special privileges, like close ties with the top bosses at NASCAR headquarters.

-In the latest Dale Jr. Download podcast, Larry McReynolds genuinely shocked Junior when he revealed just how cozy his father got with some of NASCAR’s top brass.
-McReynolds detailed an unbelievable incident that happened mere minutes before Earnhardt won the 1998 Daytona 500 and how that moment almost cost him his job and career in NASCAR.
+On the Dale Jr. Download podcast, Larry McReynolds genuinely shocked Junior when he revealed just how cozy his father got with some of NASCAR’s top brass.
+McReynolds described an incident that occurred mere minutes before Earnhardt won the 1998 Daytona 500.
+That moment almost cost him his NASCAR career.

 Dale Earnhardt teams with Larry McReynolds

 By 1997, Dale Earnhardt was looking for a change.
 After winning back-to-back Cup Series championships in 1993 and 1994, Earnhardt finished second in 1995 and lost his crew chief Andy Petree after the season.

 The following season, Earnhardt’s long-time jackman David Smith shifted into the crew chief role.
 Earnhardt won just twice that year and finished fourth in the year-end points standings.

 After the 1996 season, car owner Richard Childress went through lengthy discussions and lured Larry McReynolds away from Robert Yates Racing, where he had served as crew chief for 1992 Daytona 500 winner Davey Allison.
 Many pundits thought pairing one of the top crew chiefs in McReynolds with Earnhardt would yield wins and more Cup Series titles in the following years.